scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/00_distage.md

 `distage` is a pragmatic module system for Scala that combines safety and reliability of pure FP with extreme late binding and flexibility of runtime dependency injection frameworks, such as Guice.

-`distage` is unopinionated and supports both sides of the 'Scala coin', you can use it with as easily with imperative frameworks such as Akka and Play as with [Tagless Final Style](#tagless-final-style) and FP libraries of your choice.
+`distage` is unopinionated and integrates well with both sides of the 'Scala coin', you can use it easily with imperative frameworks such as Akka and Play or use it with [Tagless Final Style](#tagless-final-style) and FP libraries of your choice.

 More info: